 Assault charges in Western Australia are taken very seriously, no matter how minor the incident may be.
-Depending on the particular type of offence, different penalties will apply.
-Assault charges are dealt with under Part 5 of the Criminal Code 1913.
+Depending on the particular type of offence, different penalties will apply and the criminal trial process will differ.
+Assault charges are dealt with under Part 5 of the Criminal Code 1913 (WA).
 The nature and severity of the assault will determine the charge that is laid against an offender.

 Definition of Assault